AshwinK97/Operating-Systems/Tutorials/Tutorial 9/README.md

 ```

 ## 4. What does the **reduction** do in the \#pragma definition to execute a loop in parallel?
+Reduction is used when we have variables that multiple threads are changing throughout the parallel loop.
+To handle this, we use `reductuon(operation:var)`, where *operation* is how we want to deal with the variables and *var* is the variable name.

 ## 5. Explain the **critical** and **private()** declarations used in OpenMP.
+the critical declaration defines a critical section in a parllel section of code.
+This section will be mutally exclusive and only allow 1 thread to execute it at a time.
+The private declaration specifies variables that a parallel section should allocate for each individual thread, rather than share among threads.
+Each thread will have it's own instances of the variables defined as private.

 # Application Questions